mwhitesi/apl_assignment/README.md

 ### Part 7b

-Automated QC/QA can be integrated into the snakemake workflow
+Automated QC/QA can be integrated into the snakemake workflow as well as the final report generation.

 ### Part 7c